clunion/shardoverse/README.md

 ## This is a learning project!

-We are one software developer (expierienced in writing business & database applications) and two newcomers, all interested in game programming.
+We are one software developer (expierienced in writing business & database applications, not games) and two newcomers, all interested in game programming.

 Goal of this project is to learn: